shashmaurya/CarND-Traffic-Sign-Classifier-Project/writeup_P3_Traffic_Sign_Classifier.md

 ```

 Since the model shows very high confidence in the predictions, only the first 2 or 3 are significant at most.
-The later values are very close to 0.
+The later values are very close to 0, so I am not listing them here.
-Listing the top 3 probabilities for the images
+Listing the top 3 probabilities for the images 1-5 below

 __Image 1__